 But there are so many forgotten gems on the platform that just don't get enough attention, and they're guaranteed to make you nostalgic for the '90s.

-But we want to celebrate the old classics too, so we've put together a list of the most nostalgic forgotten Disney movies to watch with the kids... or alone, we won't judge!
+So, we've put together a list of the most nostalgic forgotten Disney movies to watch with the kids... or alone, we won't judge!

 Keep reading for the five most nostalgic forgotten Disney movies available to stream on Disney+.

 Mums will love this movie just as much as the kids; after all, a young and hunky Brendan Fraser spends more than half of the runtime shirtless.

 Filmed in 1997, the hilarious take on a Tarzan-esque story had a surprisingly star-studded cast, including the likes of Leslie Mann and John Cleese in a voice acting role.

 The story follows a classic "boy meets girl, boy swings on a vine into a tree, girl falls in love" plot, but it's fun and much more witty than you'd expect.